Case study

 By your side

-We'd like to conclude the case study with the words of the I-CON project manager, who describes our role in the project as follows:
+We'd like to close the case study with the words of the I-CON project manager, who described our role in the project saying:

 Words of esteem, expressing confidence in our services, our team and our approach.
-The role of mediator between aesthetic and technical instances has allowed us to satisfy Gewiss’s requests, suggesting the most suitable solutions for each component.
+Balancing the aesthetic and technical demands allowed us to satisfy Gewiss's needs, suggesting the most suitable solutions for each individual component.

-We thank Gewiss for allowing us to tell you about this project, a demonstration that coordinated work leads to incredible, indeed iconic results.
+We thank Gewiss for allowing us to tell the story of this project, proof that coordinated effort brings incredible — even iconic — results.